rakhimov/scram/README.rst

-This project aims to build a simple command line tool for probabilistic risk analysis. *SCRAM* is currently capable of performing static fault tree analysis, probability calculations with importance analysis, and uncertainty analysis using Monte Carlo simulations.
+This project aims to build a simple command line tool for probabilistic risk analysis. *SCRAM* is currently capable of performing static fault tree analysis, analysis with common cause failure models, probability calculations with importance analysis, and uncertainty analysis using Monte Carlo simulations.
 This tool can handle non-coherent fault trees, containing NOT logic.